Amy is an academic in the Faculty of Arts and Social Sciences, where they work across the Schools of Education and Communication.

 Amy previously worked as an English language and adult literacy educator, and as a writer, editor, publicist, and an advocate for asylum seekers and refugees.
 They have also worked on evaluation and learning design for tertiary programs.

-Amy is a member of the Australian Sociological Association (TASA), the Australian Historical Association (AHA), the Australian and New Zealand Association for the History of Education (ANZHES), the International Society for Language Studies (ISLS), the Australian Lesbian and Gay Archives (ALGA), and the National Tertiary Education Union (NTEU).
+Amy is a member of the Australian Sociological Association (TASA), the Australian Historical Association (AHA), the Australian and New Zealand Association for the History of Education (ANZHES), and the Australian Lesbian and Gay Archives (ALGA).

 critical studies in education, language, and literacy